fbpx

 (c) any personnel who have access to such Personal Data are subject to binding obligations of confidentiality when processing such Personal Data;

-13.4.3 implement and maintain technical and organizational measures and procedures to ensure an appropriate level of security for such Personal Data, including protecting such Personal Data against the risks of accidental, unlawful or unauthorized destruction, loss, alteration, disclosure, dissemination or access;
+18.4.3 implement and maintain technical and organisational measures and procedures to ensure an appropriate level of security for such Personal Data, including protecting such Personal Data against the risks of accidental, unlawful or unauthorised destruction, loss, alteration, disclosure, dissemination or access;

 (a) the transfer is to a country or territory which provides an adequate level of protection;